tuloong/BaGetter19/docs/docs/configuration.md

 ## Enable package overwrites

 Normally, BaGetter will reject a package upload if the id and version are already taken.
-This is to maintain the [immutability of semantically versioned packages](https://learn.microsoft.com/en-us/azure/devops/artifacts/artifacts-key-concepts?view=azure-devops#immutability).
+This is to maintain the [immutability of semantically versioned packages](https://learn.microsoft.com/azure/devops/artifacts/artifacts-key-concepts?view=azure-devops#immutability).

 :::warning

 NuGet clients cache packages on multiple levels, so overwriting a package can lead to unexpected behavior.
 A client may have a cached version of the package that is different from the one on the server.
-Make sure, everyone involved is aware of the implications of overwriting packages.
+Make sure that everyone involved is aware of the implications of overwriting packages.

 :::